sdteffen/epanet-haskell/README.md

 See [epanet.de/developer/haskell.html](http://epanet.de/developer/haskell.html) for details.

-GNU make, gcc and ghc are required to build the example.
+Haskell 2010, GNU make, gcc and ghc are required to build the example.

 Run "make" to build the example.